Gradiant/grad-ssikit-android/README.md

 4. Android cannot resolve ktor-client, so this two dependency lines must be placed in build.gradle: "implementation("io.ktor:ktor-client-cio:1.6.3")" and "implementation("io.ktor:ktor-client-serialization:1.6.3")".

-5. Android cannot resolve spongycastle, so this 2 dependency lines must be placed in build.gradle: "implementation("com.madgag.spongycastle:prov:1.54.0.0")" and "implementation("com.madgag.spongycastle:pkix:1.54.0.0")".

-6. Android cannot resolve TinkConfig, so this dependency line must be placed in build.gradle: "api("com.google.crypto.tink:tink:1.6.1")".
+5. Android cannot resolve TinkConfig, so this dependency line must be placed in build.gradle: "api("com.google.crypto.tink:tink:1.6.1")".

-7. WaltIdServices cannot access relative Android Data Directory Path.
+6. WaltIdServices cannot access relative Android Data Directory Path.
 To solve this, it is needed to set this android path in some variable, so the next line must be placed in the MainActivity: "id.walt.common.androidDataDir = dataDir.absolutePath" (Kotlin)

-8. Android cannot resolve hoplite, so this 3 dependency lines must be placed in build.gradle: "implementation("com.sksamuel.hoplite:hoplite-core:1.4.7")", "implementation("com.sksamuel.hoplite:hoplite-yaml:1.4.7")" and "implementation("com.sksamuel.hoplite:hoplite-hikaricp:1.4.7")".
+7. Android cannot resolve hoplite, so this 3 dependency lines must be placed in build.gradle: "implementation("com.sksamuel.hoplite:hoplite-core:1.4.7")", "implementation("com.sksamuel.hoplite:hoplite-yaml:1.4.7")" and "implementation("com.sksamuel.hoplite:hoplite-hikaricp:1.4.7")".

-9. Android cannot resolve sqldroid, so this dependency line must be placed in build.gradle: "implementation('org.sqldroid:sqldroid:1.0.3')".
+8. Android cannot resolve sqldroid, so this dependency line must be placed in build.gradle: "implementation('org.sqldroid:sqldroid:1.0.3')".

-10. Android cannot resolve "com.nimbusds.jose", so this dependency line must be placed in build.gradle: "implementation 'com.nimbusds:nimbus-jose-jwt:9.15.1'"
+9. Android cannot resolve "com.nimbusds.jose", so this dependency line must be placed in build.gradle: "implementation 'com.nimbusds:nimbus-jose-jwt:9.15.1'"

-11. Android cannot resolve some libraries located in alternative repositories, so this lines must be added to the list of maven repositories:
+10. Android cannot resolve some libraries located in alternative repositories, so this lines must be added to the list of maven repositories:
 * maven {
     url "https://maven.walt.id/repository/danubetech"
 }